National Sport Academy Connected Campus

 - The National Sport Academy Connected Campus provides the teaching and learning management to support busy student athletes and their families.

-- National Sport Academy Connected Campus student athletes can attend a north or a south campus.
+- National Sport Academy Connected Campus is located on the 2nd Floor, 7101 – 5 Street SE.
+Enter off of 5th Street SE.
 Classroom hours are 8:30 am – 3:00 pm similar to a traditional school day.

 - Students receive their textbooks and workbooks in late August in preparation for the upcoming school year.